JaxRaffnix/My-System-Setup/README.md

 # My System Setup

 **My System Setup (MSS)** is a PowerShell-based toolkit to simplify the setup, configuration, and maintenance of new Windows systems.
-It automates winget apps installation, PowerShell modules imports, system diagnostics, Git utilities, as well as an easy to use function to update installed apps as well as Windows.
+It automates winget apps installation, PowerShell modules imports, system diagnostics, Git utilities, as well as an easy to use function to update installed apps together with Windows updates.

 ## 🚀 Features